-A Christian mystic - though not as intellectually gifted as St. John - that I have been greatly attracted to, is the Flemish writer Ruysbroek.
+A Christian mystic - though not as intellectually gifted as St. John - to whom I have been greatly attracted, is the Flemish writer Ruysbroek.

 Perhaps due to the fact that he spent many years in active ministry before fully engaging with the contemplative life, there is a healthier balance in his writings especially with respect to the manner in which activity and contemplations mutually serve each other.
 There is also a surprisingly modern feel to his writings with a great appreciation of the truly dynamic interactive nature of all experience.